 While sharing be division of some parts,

-The greatest sum, the bonding of two hearts.
+The greatest sum, the union of two hearts.

 Ode to Humor